 When it comes to the higher price points, I think they sort themselves out.
 Someone spending $2,000 on a brand-new Gibson either knows nothing about guitars or everything about guitars, and at that price, guitar manufacturers, especially the heavy hitters, still make pretty good instruments.

-But for me, there are tons of used instruments out in the world that are in good shape, and I would encourage people who are looking to spend $300+ to see what's out there.
+But for me, there are tons of used acoustic guitars out in the world that are in good shape, and I would encourage people who are looking to spend $300+ to see what's out there.
 You can often find older and cheaper versions of the same models that manufacturers sell brand new, and you never know when you're going to hit a gold mine.

 Plus, nothing teaches you more about buying guitars than researching guitars.
 Really digging into the used market often takes stepping out of the brick and mortar stores and into some avenues that might make you feel a bit uncomfortable at first.
 But, I can assure you: when you find that gem for a great price, it's well worth the extra effort and patience.